cs-util-com/cscore/README.md

 ## The `Link` Pattern
-Connecting prefabs created by designers with internal logic often is beneficial to happen in a central place.
+Connecting prefabs created by designers with internal logic (e.g what should happen when the user presses Button 1) often is beneficial to happen in a central place.
 To access all required parts of the prefab the `Link` pattern and helper methods like `gameObject.GetLinkMap()` can be used:
 ```cs
 // Load a prefab that contains Link MonoBehaviours:
 GameObject prefab = ResourcesV2.LoadPrefab("ExamplePrefab1.prefab");